pcengines/pcengines.github.io/_posts/2020-02-29-PC-Engines-Firmware-v4-11-0-5.md

 git diff --stat 90557f4 ':(exclude).gitlab-ci.yml' ':(exclude)CHANGELOG.md'
 ```

-` `
+`88 files changed, 2840 insertions(+), 166 deletions(-)`

 Two files have not been included in the diff as mentioned above since they are
 not a part of coreboot tree.

-The number of changes increased due to SD boot order fix on apu5.
+The number of changes significantly reduced due to many patches merged by
+community.

 ## Testing